royaltm/node-streamdb/README.md

 ### Schema

-For the simplicity of setup for the examples belowe assume that our example database will synchronize state with itself.
+For the simplicity of the setup for the below examples, let's assume that our example database will synchronize state with itself.

 Let's create schema to our constellations and create a relationship with stars.